Home

 and Forest Moss.

-The card I am using is a 140lbs Cold Pressed Water Colour card and the result is excellent.
+The card I am using is a Water Colour card from Crafters Companion and the result is excellent.

 Colouring with Distress Inks is a lovely way to play and the results can be amazing when you get the hang of it.

-Just practise and remember that a little of the ink goes a long way and you can leave it on your pallette to dry then reactivate it with a little water the next time you want to paint.
+Just practise and remember that a little bit of the ink goes a long way and you can leave it on your palette to dry,

 Easy Projects